Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability

 \subsection{Results of parameter estimation for the nonlinear model from CMIP6 data}

-We present optimal estimated noise amplitudes (Table \ref{tab:3boxestimated}) for the three-box model (Eq ~\ref{eq:nonlinear+noise}) for the various CMIP6 runs considered.
-Figure~\ref{fig:HadGEM3MM_reconstruction} shows a box model salinity time-series with the optimisation for {\tt HadGEM3MM}, compared with the volume averaged GCM time-series, demonstrating a good fit for these optimal parameters.
+We present optimal estimated noise amplitudes (Table \ref{tab:3boxestimated}) for the three-box model (Equation ~\ref{eq:nonlinear+noise}) for the various CMIP6 runs considered.
+Figure S1 shows a box model salinity time series with the optimisation for {\tt HadGEM3MM}, compared with the volume averaged GCM time series, demonstrating a good fit for these optimal parameters.

 From Table~\ref{tab:3boxestimated} we draw some conclusions about the estimated noise driving the box model.
 We see that the noise amplitude in the Northern box, $\bm{B}_{11}$, is generally higher than that in the Tropical box ($\bm{B}_{22}$).
-This is an expected result, since there are many more processes happening in the North Atlantic, such as sea-ice interactions and deep water formation, which are likely to impact salinity.
+This is an expected result since there are many more processes happening in the North Atlantic, such as sea-ice interactions and deep water formation, which are likely to impact salinity.
 We also observe that there is still significant disagreement between models, for example, the noise amplitude in the $\rm{Nor.}$ box ($\bm{B}_{11}$) varies by a factor of four between models, suggesting little convergence of models from CMIP5 to CMIP6 \parencite{Castellana2019}.

-Finally we note that the driving noise amplitudes ($\bm{B}_{ij}$) in Table~\ref{tab:3boxestimated} are very small compared to e.g. the global salinity, meaning we do not expect a strong stochastic response in the box model.
+Finally, we note that the driving noise amplitudes ($\bm{B}_{ij}$) in Table~\ref{tab:3boxestimated} are very small compared to e.g. the global salinity, meaning we do not expect a strong stochastic response in the box model.
 This confirms that the variability in the model is very small and that the driving noise alone cannot be expected to be enough to collapse the AMOC without additional freshwater forcing and/or more realistic variability.